Could some Viking warriors have been trans men, book asks?

 “This person may equally have been transgender, in our terms, or non-binary, or gender fluid.”

-Dominic Janes, professor of modern history at Keele University in northern England, said there was a long history of women as war leaders in Europe over the centuries, citing Britain’s Queen Elizabeth I.
+Dominic Janes, professor of modern history at Keele University in northern England, said there was a long history of women as war leaders in Europe over the centuries, citing England’s Queen Elizabeth I.

 Janes also referred to 19th-century German composer Richard Wagner’s description of the warrior-like female Valkyries, part of Norse mythology, in his four-part opera “The Ring Cycle”.